launchcodedev/app-config/docs/guide/intro/README.md

 when `APP_CONFIG_ENV` | `NODE_ENV` | `ENV` is `prod` or `production` (see [defaultAliases](../node/api-reference.md)).
 This can be useful for separating values out, especially in combination with `$extends`.
 You'll get a feel for why this is useful the more you use app-config.

+## CI, Automation and Extension

+Another feature you should know about is the special environment variable(s) that app-config will read.
+Either (exclusive) `APP_CONFIG_CI` or `APP_CONFIG_EXTEND` can be set in a CI environment variable to add specific values.
+These variables are parsed just like `APP_CONFIG` (they can be JSON, YAML, etc).
+They are merged deeply and override any values that they define.